-In contrast to other training providers, we invite executive security companies such as Intelligent Protection International Limited and Blackstone Consultancy to meet course graduates and discuss job opportunities.
+In contrast to other training providers, we invite executive security companies such as Intelligent Protection International Limited, Blackstone Consultancy and GardaWorld to meet course graduates and discuss job opportunities.

-The content of our Close Protection Executive course has been carefully designed utilising our instructor’s extensive experience and many years working in the Close Protection industry, to provide one of the most in depth and comprehensive courses in the market today.
+The content of the combined Hostile/Executive Close Protection course has been carefully designed utilising our instructor’s extensive experience and many years working in the Close Protection industry, to provide one of the most in depth and comprehensive courses on the market today.